connecting

 Sala Bai Hospitality School and Restaurant:

-a wonderful school giving opportunity to so many underpriveleged youth.
+a wonderful school giving opportunity to underpriveleged youth.

 Open for lunch only.
-There are also four guest accomodations at very reasonable rates supporting the school: https://www.salabai.com
+There also have four guest accomodations at very reasonable rates supporting the school: https://www.salabai.com

 Closed during school breaks.